 You can now automate multi-RSS email campaigns based on your subscribers content preferences.
-For example, if you have a blog with a number of different post categories, you could let your subscribers choose which they are interested in when they sign up.
-You can now schedule a daily, weekly or monthly email to your subscribers that only includes content from the categories they have shown interest in.
-It brings a new level of personalization to automated RSS-to-email campaigns that hasn’t been available until now.
+For example, if you have a blog with a number of different post categories, you could let your subscribers choose which they are interested in when they sign up to your newsletter.
+Through FlipRSS, you can schedule a daily, weekly or monthly email to your subscribers that only includes content from the categories they have shown interest in.
+It brings a new level of personalisation to automated RSS-to-email campaigns that hasn’t been available until now.

 RSS stands for Really Simple Syndication and was set up to transform how people received and interacted with content online.